Impacting People’s Lives through the Transformative Power of Dance

 |Connect with Us:||Touch Tours

 MCB Community Engagement Programs

-In its 5th year, Miami City Ballet’s landmark Ballet Bus program is a ten year dance training scholarship program.
-For nine months each year the MCB Ballet Buses pick up the 40 youth ages 6-13 from communities throughout Miami-Dade County.
-The Ballet Bus scholarship program provides transportation, dance attire, healthy snacks, and a world class training with the faculty at MCB school for the full academic year in a safe environment.
+In its 7th year, Miami City Ballet’s landmark Ballet Bus program is a ten-year dance training scholarship program.
+For nine months each year, the MCB Ballet Buses pick up the 40 youth ages 6-13 from communities throughout Miami-Dade County.
+The Ballet Bus scholarship program provides transportation, dance attire, healthy snacks, and world-class training with the faculty at MCB school for the full academic year in a safe environment.
 Learn more below.

 Preferred Bus Company

 Palm Beach Summer Dance Camp offers a rigorous and rich dance training program for youth ages 9-13 in underserved communities in the Palm Beaches.
 Launched in 2017 the Camp was such a success that it was expanded to three weeks in 2018, with classes taught by renowned faculty from Miami City Ballet and the artistic community.